Baseball at the 2020 Summer Olympics – Qualification: Batting

+Pitching

+Final qualifying tournament

 The Dominican Republic, as the winner of the Final Qualifying Tournament in late June 2021 in Mexico, earned the final qualification spot for the 2020 Olympics.
 Three teams took part.
 Six teams were originally scheduled to take part: the runner-up from the Africa/Europe Qualifying Event, the runner-up and third-place team from the Americas Qualifying Event, the top two finishers from the 2019 Asian Baseball Championship that had not already qualified for the Olympics, and Australia (which was chosen to represent the Oceania region).

 The tournament was originally scheduled to be held from 1 to 5 April 2020 in Taichung and Douliu, Taiwan.
 It was initially postponed to 17 to 21 June, due to the COVID-19 pandemic.
-Following the decision to postpone the 2020 Olympic Games to 2021 due to the pandemic, the WBSC again postponed the tournament, this time to from 16 to 20 June 2021 in Taiwan.
+Following the decision to postpone the 2020 Olympic Games to 2021 due to the pandemic, the WBSC again postponed the tournament, this time to 16 to 20 June 2021 in Taiwan.
 In May 2021, due to a spike in domestically transmitted COVID-19 cases in Taiwan and new restrictions imposed by the local government, the WBSC moved the final qualifier to 22 to 26 June 2021, in the city of Puebla, Mexico.

-On 7 May 2021, the WBSC announced that China had withdrawn from the competition.
-Chinese Taipei also withdrew, on 2 June 2021, due to concerns related to player safety from COVID-19 in Mexico, leaving four teams and no Asian representation at the tournament.
-On 8 June 2021, Australia withdrew from the tournament due to logistical issues caused by COVID-19, leaving just three teams to compete.
+On 7 May 2021, China withdrew from the competition.
+Chinese Taipei also withdrew on 2 June 2021, due to concerns related to player safety from COVID-19 in Mexico, leaving four teams and no Asian representation at the tournament.
+On 8 June 2021, Australia withdrew from the tournament, due to logistical issues caused by COVID-19, leaving just three teams to compete.